 You can do this exercise on two different machines at the gym.
 We recommend using the one where you lay on your belly face-down, rather than the one where you’re seated and curling your legs underneath you.
 The former allows you to use more of your glutes than the latter.

 Leg day at the gym feels awesome.
 But you’ll want to refuel right when you’re finished for maximum muscle-building benefit.
-Before you leave your house, scoop your favorite protein powder into a blender bottle and toss it into your gym bag.
+Before you leave your house, scoop your favourite protein powder into a blender bottle and toss it into your gym bag.
 As soon as you’re done with your workout, add water and start drinking during cool-down.

 Best Leg Workouts for Women Who Want to Get Strong